smarthomeNG/plugins/smlx/README.md

 - 2012 Plugin created by O.Hinckel
 - 2018-12-29 Implemented Data extraction and CRC check for read data.
 Before malfunctions could happe due to incomplete data sets
+- 2019-10-13 Added way to change crc parameters with plugin.yaml
 ## Hardware

 The plugin was tested with the following hardware: